IyanuHenry/LITA-CAPSTONE-PROJECT_customersub/README.md

     - Standardized formats for fields such as dates, currency, and text case.
 Utilized tools like Text-to-Columns and Find & Replace for consistent formatting.
     - Ensured that all relevant columns were formatted correctly to facilitate accurate calculations and visualizations, such as using currency formatting for sales figures and date formatting for any date fields.

+   b.
+SQL:
+      - Checked and adjusted data types for each column to ensure consistency and correctness.
+Used commands like ALTER TABLE to modify data types where necessary.
+      - Applied functions like *UPPER*, *LOWER*, *CAST*, and *CONVERT* to ensure uniform data formats, particularly for dates and text-based variables, ensuring all data entries matched the expected type for analysis.

+   c.
+Power BI:
+      - Used Power Query transformations to apply consistent data formats, rename columns, and ensure data types matched requirements for visualization.